Two Lighthouse Tourism Books!

 This book was developed to provide the reader a series of stories that encompass the brave men and women of New England who risked their lives at or near New England’s lighthouses.
 These individuals were not only part of the lighthouse, lifesaving, and revenue cutter government services of the 19th and early 20th centuries, but also encompass a town’s own citizens, local mariners, or a ship’s captain and crew, who would also risk their lives alongside their government counterparts in helping those in distress.

 This book contains not only stories about lighthouse keepers and their rescues, but also selected rescue stories by their wives and even their dogs.
-This book not only includes my photos, but also paintings by six famous artists for the Coast Guard, and vintage images from the Coast Guard, museums, special collectors, and historical societies who all wanted to contribute to this book. |
+This book includes my photos, and also paintings by six famous artists for the Coast Guard.
+You'll also find plenty of vintage images from the Coast Guard, museums, special collectors, and historical societies who all wanted to contribute to this book.